Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

   <div class="column">
     <ol>
         <li><b>Year of submission</b>.
 The year when the module is submitted to the library repository, never to be changed, even in future versions of the module.</li>
         <li><b>Submission author surname</b>.
 The surname of the submission author as a single word spelling and with no special characters.
-This is strictly for identification purposes, while the module authorship is later detailed, inside NASSA.yml.</li>
+This is strictly for identification purposes, while the module authorship  credits are later detailed, inside NASSA.yml.</li>
         <li><b>Index number per each author-year</b>.
 A unique three-digit number based on how many modules the same author has submitted during a single year.
 The number is strictly for identification purposes and must be set following an ascending order (i.e., from 001 to 999).</li>
     </ol>
   </div>